-Firm Philosphy: To resolve problems promptly and litigate effectively.
+Firm Philosophy: To resolve problems promptly and litigate effectively.

 Arnold and Kadjan, LLP, is one of the oldest and largest union labor law firms in Illinois, concentrating exclusively in representing organized labor in the field of labor, employment law, and employee benefits as well as personal injury and workers compensation.